Francesco-Littarru/Read4Me/docs/source/read4me.telegram_module.rst

 Bot source code
 ***************

-Press "source" to see the code or check the full project on github.
+Press "source" to see the code or explore the full project on github.

 .. automodule:: read4me.telegram_module
    :members: